teppei-mcbi/tn-robot/README.md

 ## How to test
 1. CMD mode
 Set `READ_INPUT_MODE=CMD` in /config/.env file and run `npm run start`.
 Type commands and press Enter key.
-Ctrl + c to terminate the app.
+Ctrl + C to terminate the app.

 2. FILE mode
 Set `READ_INPUT_MODE=FILE` in /config/.env file, include file path in start script like `npx ts-node index.ts ./test-data/case1.txt` and run `npm run start`.
 The app will read a file and execute the commands and be terminated after finishing all the command.
 There are some more test files under folder /test-data.